Joe0x7F/MCP9701A/README.md

 **The characteristic equations below should make it relatively easy and quick for you to design your own circuits around this device.
 (UNDER CONSTRUCTION!!!!)**

-# Basic circuit used to test and gather characteristic data (UNDER CONSTRUCTION!!!!):
+# Basic circuit used to test and gather characteristic data:

 ![Simple Circuit](<mcp9701a-e_to.png>)

-# Characteristic equations:
+# Characteristic equations (UNDER CONSTRUCTION!!!!):

 **Characteristic Equation 1, (for 0 (uA) <= Iout <= 100 (uA)) MCP9701A is sourcing current:**